parkjin-nim/PID_auto_tunning_and_optimization/README.md

 2. **Automatic PID tunning**

 PID parameter tunning depends on the characteristics of system.
 And it is known that there's no 'one-size-fit-all' tunning method.
 For the project, i decided to go for a model-based auto-tunning using our python script of kinematic bicycle model.
-I modified it to write the auto-tunning script.
-[Check out above pid_auto-tunning.ipynb file](./PID_auto-tunning.ipynb).
+I modified it to write [my auto-tunning script](./PID_auto-tunning.ipynb).

 Coordinate ascent is an optimization technique where each dimension(coordinate) is maximized(exact or inexactly), with other dimensions fixed.